Maternity Bras 101

 Should you decide to be more active and participate in exercise such as running make sure you invest in a fully structured sports bra that will separate and support you effectively.
 This should contain, a flexible wire, sturdy contour fabric, breathable fabric to keep you cool, thick adjustable straps, wide back band, bounce minimizer panels, full cup coverage.

-A plunge bra is better suited for a smaller bust.
-As it will not give you full breast coverage.
+A plunge maternity bra is better suited for a smaller bust as it will not give you full breast coverage.

 A plunge bra will give you plenty of cleavage ideal for wearing under pretty sundresses and summer tops.